vanus-labs/docs/user-manual/connectors/source/github.md

 ### Set GitHub Source Secrets
 Users should set their sensitive data Base64 encoded in a secret file.
-And mount that secret file to `/vance/secret/secret.json` when running the connector.
+And mount that secret file to `/vance/secret/secret.json` when running the GitHub Source Connector.

 Replace `MY_SECRET` with your sensitive data to get the Base64-based string.